Your hair or beauty business may have received a letter from the (ICO) Information Commissioner’s Office within the past few weeks.

 Check if you need to register

-You must register and pay the fee if you operate CCTV inside or outside your premises.
+You may need to register and pay the fee if you operate CCTV inside or outside your premises.

 In addition, you may have to register if, for example: